 Compliance and Verification: For placed-in-service applications, in order to receive the increase to the basis limit, the application shall contain a certification from a HERS, GreenPoint, NGBS Green Verifier, PHIUS, Passive House, or Living Building Challenge Rater, or from a LEED for Homes Green Rater verifying that item(s) listed above have been incorporated into the project, except that items (5) through (8) may be verified by the project architect.
-For item (1), the applicant must submit a Multifamily Affordable Solar Home (MASH) Program field verification certification from signed by the project's solar contractor and a qualified HERS Rater, and a copy of the utility interconnection approval letter.
-The applicant shall use the California Energy Commission's Photovoltaic Calculator for purposes of determining the solar values to be input into the CUAC calculator.
+For item (1), the applicant must submit a Sustainable Building Method Workbook, a Multifamily Affordable Solar Home (MASH) Program field verification certification form signed by the project's solar contractor and a qualified HERS Rater, and a copy of the utility interconnection approval letter.
+The applicant shall use the Expected Performance Based Buydown

+(EPBB) calculator with monthly scalars to be determined by CTCAC, for purposes of determining the solar values to be input into the CUAC calculator.
+For item (2), the energy analyst shall provide documentation of the load serving the common area and the output calculations or the photovoltaic generation.
 For items (3) and (4), the applicant must submit a Sustainable Building Method Workbook with the original application and the placed-in-service application.
 For item (5), the Rater, architect, landscape architect, or water system engineer shall certify that reclaimed water, greywater, or rainwater systems have been installed and are functioning to supply sufficient irrigation to the property to meet the standards under normal conditions.
 Failure to incorporate the features, or to submit the appropriate documentation may result in a reduction in credits awarded and/or an award of negative points.